rajiblama743/roofroot_v2/roofroot-backend/USER_API.md

   - Users can access/modify their own profile
   - Admins can access/modify any user's profile
   - Customers cannot change their role
+- **Role-based delete endpoint**: DELETE `/api/auth/delete/:user_id`
+  - Customer users: Can only delete their own account
+  - Agency users: Cannot delete any user account
+  - Admin users: Can delete customer and agency users, but not themselves or other admins

 ## Error Responses